American Civil War Camp provides rising high school Sophomores, Juniors, and Seniors an immersive experience into Civil War history.

 If accepted, we will send information about submitting payment.

-The goal of Civil War Era Studies Camp is to provide a window into the history of the American Civil War.
-What are some of the major questions of the Civil War?
-Campers will be virtually introduced to research in the Civil War in a fun, challenging, and engaging environment.
-Campers will not simply learn about the Civil War, they will travel virtually to the actual fields, in the archives holding original diaries, letters, and photos.
-Perfect for students interested in history and the Civil War, this camp gives students an insider view of the field as well as preparation for college studies.
+The goal of American Civil War Camp is to provide a window into the history of the American Civil War.
+Campers will be introduced to some of the significant issues of the Civil War.
+In addition, campers will be fundamentally introduced to research in the Civil War in a fun, challenging, and engaging environment.
+Campers will not simply learn about the Civil War; they will travel the fields and visit archives holdings to view original diaries, letters, and photos.
+Perfect for students interested in history and the Civil War, this Camp gives students an insider's view of the field and preparation for college studies.

 Details at a glance